JosephHeffron/catholic_daily_hub/README.md

 - Push this repo to GitHub and import into Vercel.
 - Set Environment Variables from .env.example as needed.
-- Build Command: pnpm install --frozen-lockfile && pnpm build
+- Build Command: npm ci && npm run build
 - Output: .next

 ### Vercel Cron Setup